Planning & Development Resource Company

 We’re here to support communities in achieving their vision.

-PDRCO is a city planning and economic development consulting firm based in Birmingham, Alabama, that helps communities move from adopted plans to real-world results.
+PDRCO is a city planning and place-based community development consulting firm based in Birmingham, Alabama, that helps communities move from adopted plans to real-world results.
 We partner with local governments, regional partners, and real estate developers and builders across Alabama, Georgia, and Tennessee to close the gap between planning, vision, and execution by strengthening local capacity, building community trust, and advancing place-based economic development.

 We believe in communities.